 Setting up gcloud

-Although you can use either the GCP Console console or the gcloud command line to use Cloud Run on GKE, you must use the gcloud command line for certain tasks, such as setting up outbound networking.
+Although you can use either the GCP Console console or the gcloud command line to use Cloud Run for Anthos on Google Cloud, you may need to use the gcloud command line for some tasks.

-To set up the gcloud command line for Cloud Run on GKE:
+To set up the gcloud command line for Cloud Run for Anthos on Google Cloud:

 You should set your default project setting for